hungctu/LeaderBoard/README.md

-# 1010 Block Puzzle
+# 1010!
+Block Puzzle Original
-#### 1010 Block Puzzle is a game that helps train players' intelligence and relieve stress.
-With extremely simple gameplay, just fill in the gaps on the frame and you can bring yourself bonus points.
+#### 1010!
+Block Puzzle Original - 21st Century Legendary Puzzle is a modern puzzle game that we developed based on inspiration from classic games.
+Simple gameplay will entertain you and train your brain's concentration.

 ## Leaderboard